McGranahanLab/mhc-hammer/README.md

 ```

 ### 4. Download the MHC Hammer reference files
+The MHC Hammer refernece files are created from sequences stored in the IMGT database.
+We have created MHC Hammer references from two IMGT versions:
-The reference files to run MHC Hammer can be downloaded from Zenodo: https://zenodo.org/records/11059410
+- version 3.38, which can be downloaded from https://zenodo.org/records/11059410
+- version 3.55, which can be downloaded from https://zenodo.org/records/12606532

 This should download two folders, `kmer_files` and `mhc_references`.
 Save these folders in the assets folder:
 - `assets/kmer_files/imgt_30mers.fa` - This file contains all 30mers created from the sequences in the IMGT database.
 For an overview of how this file was created see `docs/mhc_reference_files.md`
 - `assets/mhc_references` - this folder contains the MHC reference files used in the MHC Hammer pipeline.
 For an overview of how these file were created see `docs/mhc_reference_files.md`